javalite/simple-example/README.md

 ```

-h2.
-Instrumentation
+## Instrumentation

-If you run  this example from an IDE, you will need to instriment models.
+If you run  this example from an IDE, you will need to instrument models before running.
 Here is how:

     mvn process-classes